 After a few months of this I finally I decided that I would find out what was going on.
 Without the power supply connected to the radio I discovered that if I disconnected either one of two transformers that were next to each other the hum would disappear: Could their magnetic fields be bucking each other?

-On a whim I reversed the primary and secondary leads of one large of the transformers (the one with fewest leads, of course) and the hum that was present when receiving was gone - it only hummed when keyed down, as it should: I may have also done some rearrangement of the transformers on the top deck to better-separate their magnetic fields, but memory fails me on this point.
+On a whim I reversed the leads of one large of the transformers (the one with fewest leads, of course) and the hum that was present when receiving was gone - it only hummed when keyed down, as it should: I may have also done some rearrangement of the transformers on the top deck to better-separate their magnetic fields, but memory fails me on this point.

 When I was done I could now could leave the rig and power supply on all day and it would barely heat up: It took only a session or two for me to get used to the the "non-inverted" power supply hum CW sidetone!

 This power supply still exist as evidenced by the fact that the pictures on this web page were taken very recently.
 Both this power supply - and the Drake TR-3, now over a half-century old - still work fine despite my having owned it decades (and some minor repair, replacement of a dried-out capacitors in the power supply) despite the fact that I've obviously abused the plate transformer.